Italy, France tensions spiral over rejected migrant ship - Journal du Cameroun

 Italy postponed high-level talks with France on Wednesday after Paris branded Rome irresponsible for refusing to take in a migrant rescue ship.

-The migrants were stranded on the Aquarius vessel until Spain said the ship could land at its port of Valencia.
-It is expected to arrive there later this week.
+The migrants were stranded on the NGO vessel Aquarius until Spain said the ship could land at its port of Valencia.
+It is expected to arrive there late on Saturday.

 French President Emmanuel Macron accused Italy’s new populist government of “cynicism and irresponsibility” for closing its ports to the 629 migrants.